StaviRare/Open-Source/README.md

 ### Experiments:

-- **Light Style**: A character-based animation system for dynamic real-time lighting.
+- **Light Style**: A char-based animation system for dynamic real-time lighting.
 Distributed under the GNU General Public License (Inspired by certain aspects of the original Quake source code)
 - **Material Type**: A shader-based system akin to Source engine's material properties.
 It empowers developers to link a type to a material for runtime use, enhancing effects like bullet holes, footstep sounds, and more.

 ### Modules: